Who is Jessica Brittani?

 I offer to travel to schools around the world.
 In classrooms and assembly settings I guide children to become more mindful of the present moment while building life skills.

-I use play, videos, and stories to teach these lessons.
-Children walk away feeling more calm, aware and confident using these tools on a daily basis.
+I use plays, videos, and stories to teach these lessons.
+Children walk away feeling more calm, aware and confident using mindset tools on a daily basis.
 For teachers that are present, they often tie my lessons into their teaching curriculum.

 My main focus is breathing exercises.
-Each child gets a sample copy of Breathe In Color and get to color with me (the author) while I lead “breathing breaks”.
+Each child gets a sample copy of so they can color along with me (the author) while I lead “breathing breaks”.
 This way we are able to practice the skills together.
 Other main topics that I focus on are gratitude, self-love, resilience, and mindset growth.

 How students can benefit?